-3.26 Copies of the agenda and the associated business papers, such as correspondence and reports for meetings of the council and committees of council, are to be published on the council's website.
-Printed copies will be made upon request by the public for collection at any Council offices, with a limit of one copy per family/group.
+3.23 Copies of the agenda and the associated business papers, such as correspondence and reports for meetings of the council and committees of council, are to be published on the council's website, and must be made available to the public for inspection, or for taking away by any person free of charge at the offices of the council, at the relevant meeting and at such other venues determined by the council.

-Note: Clause 3.26 reflects section 9(2) and (4) of the Act.
+Note: Clause 3.23 reflects section 9(2) and (4) of the Act.

-3.27 Clause 3.26 does not apply to the business papers for items of business that the GM has identified under clause 3.21 as being likely to be considered when the meeting is closed to the public.
+3.24 Clause 3.23 does not apply to the business papers for items of business that the general manager has identified under clause 3.21 as being likely to be considered when the meeting is closed to the public.

-Note: Clause 3.27 reflects section 9(2A)(b) of the Act.
+Note: Clause 3.24 reflects section 9(2A)(b) of the Act.

-3.28 For the purposes of clause 3.26, copies of agendas and business papers must be published on the council's website and made available to the public at a time that is as close as possible to the time they are available to councillors.
+3.25 For the purposes of clause 3.23, copies of agendas and business papers must be published on the council's website and made available to the public at a time that is as close as possible to the time they are available to councillors.

-3.29 A copy of an agenda, or of an associated business paper made available under clause 3.26, may in addition be given or made available in electronic form.
+3.26 A copy of an agenda, or of an associated business paper made available under clause 3.23, may in addition be given or made available in electronic form.